Coursework toward Program of Study (CPOS) Requirements

 8%

-If your federal financial aid has been reduced due to enrollment in coursework that does not apply towards outstanding requirements in your program of study, you should contact your academic advisor to discuss your academic options.
+If your federal financial aid has been reduced due to enrollment in coursework that does not apply towards outstanding requirements in your Major's or Concentration's, you should contact your academic advisor to discuss your academic options.

 Examples:

-• If you are eligible for a Federal Pell Grant and enroll in 12 credits and only 9 of the 12 credits are required towards your officially declared program of study, the Federal Pell Grant will be reduced to 75% award based on 9 credits.
+• If you are eligible for a Federal Pell Grant and enroll in 12 credits and only 9 of the 12 credits apply toward your officially declared major or concentration, the Federal Pell Grant will be reduced to 75% award based on 9 credits.

 Frequently Asked Questions: